 Do you offer virtual therapy sessions?
 Do you offer in-person sessions?

 In the nature of the times we are living in as result of the novel Coronavirus (COVID-19) developments, Rachel feels that is is her priority to ensure the safety to current and future clients.
 Rachel offers both online and in-person therapy sessions.
-In-person appointments at this time are available on Wednesdays or Friday mornings.
+In-person appointments at this time are available on Wednesdays and Fridays.
 To learn more about virtual/online therapy with Rachel, click here Online Therapy in Florida

 How many sessions should I expect?